BeemerJ/20-150/Gameplay/World.md

 - Stealth and awareness mechanics
 - Opportunity for preemptive actions

+## Unique Encounters

+- Some powerful enemies may be viably killable only with enough rare components, such as machine roamer parts
+- Some types of enemies may take damage only from specific damage types or weapons or take more damage from specific damage types or weapons and traits

 ## Survival Elements
 ### Environment Effects
 - Various terrain types (Caves, Mines etc.)